mattgodbolt/xania/README.md

 ### CMake

 You'll also need a recent version of __cmake__.
 At least version 3.19 is required, 3.21+ preferred.
-If you're running Ubuntu 18 or 20 you'll need to [add the __Kitware__ apt repository](https://apt.kitware.com) to your apt sources.
-On Ubuntu 22 or Arch Linux the cmake package is present in the main APT repository.
+On Ubuntu 22 or later and Arch, the cmake package is present in the main repository.
 ```bash
 $ sudo apt install cmake
 ```